cqbent/hssw/wp-content/plugins/creative-mail-by-constant-contact/README.md

 6. Enhance your brand with LogoBuilder

 == Changelog ==
+* 1.4.5 - This version contains a fix for Creative mail customers who also use the Bluehost Websitebuilder functionality to build their WordPress site.
 * 1.4.4 - Add support for 'return to shop' urls
 * 1.4.3 - Updated brand name.
 * 1.4.2 - Fixed a crash when enabling the Elementor contact sync.